jtse/drsync/README.md

 drsync
 ```

-Or to log into the sync host via SSH
+Or to SSH into the sync host:

 ```
 drsync ssh
 ```